system-zero/system-zero/data/docs/la.md

   }

   println (fibo_recursive (12)) # => 144
-  # however the stack can easily exhausted with some thousands calls.
+  # however the stack can easily exhausted with some thousands of calls.
   # Note also that in this case, it isn't a requirenment to declare first the
   # function to use it.
 But normally it is an error to use a symbol, that hasn't
   # been declared.
 The parsing order is the classic top to bottom.
 But functions